-The actual system we developed (Figure 6) implements the basic ideas of slit-tears, but omits several features that would make it a proper video analysis tool.
-Several of these features were already implemented in our earlier TimeLine system [8], so their inclusion requires only routine development effort.
+(Figure 6), but omits several features of a proper video analysis tool.
+Several of these have already been implemented in our earlier TimeLine system [11], but we reiterate them here.

 Overview to detailed views.
 For the system to be truly useful, the analyzer would need to examine the visualization across different time spans.
 The most detailed timeline uses a pixel column for every frame in the video (e.g., a single timeline row on a 1200 pixel-wide screen would display only 80 seconds of a 15 fps video).
 Yet, if a 24 hour video were to viewed in that same horizontal space, then each slice would have to represent 7.2 seconds.
 Clearly, events could be easily missed.